 Our ruling in Tatad is categorical that the Constitution’s Article XII, Section 19, is anti-trust in history and spirit.
 It espouses competition.
 We have stated that only competition which is fair can release the creative forces of the market.
 We ruled that the principle which underlies the constitutional provision is competition.
 Thus:

 Section 19, Article XII of our Constitution is anti-trust in history and in spirit.
 It espouses competition.
 The desirability of competition is the reason for the prohibition against restraint of trade, the reason for the interdiction of unfair competition, and the reason for regulation of unmitigated monopolies.
 Competition is thus the underlying principle of section 19, Article XII of our Constitution which cannot be violated by R.A.
 No. 8180.
 We subscribe to the observation of Prof. Gellhorn that the objective of anti-trust law is “to assure a competitive economy, based upon the belief that through competition producers will strive to satisfy consumer wants at the lowest price with the sacrifice of the fewest resources.
 Competition among producers allows consumers to bid for goods and services, and thus matches their desires with society’s opportunity costs.”
 He adds with appropriateness that there is a reliance upon “the operation of the ‘market’ system (free enterprise) to decide what shall be produced, how resources shall be allocated in the production process, and to whom the various products will be distributed.
-The market system relies on the consumer to decide what and how much shall be produced, and on competition, among producers to determine who will manufacture it.”6 [supra., at 358; citing Gellhorn, Anti Trust Law and Economics in a Nutshell, 1986 ed., p.
-45.]
+The market system relies on the consumer to decide what and how much shall be produced, and on competition, among producers to determine who will manufacture it.”6

 In his recital of the antecedent circumstances, petitioner repeats in abbreviated form the factual findings and conclusions which led the Court to declare R.A.
 8180 unconstitutional.
 The foreign oligopoly or cartel formed by respondents Shell, Caltex and Petron, their indulging in price-fixing and overpricing, their blockade tactics which effectively obstructed the entry of genuine competitors, the dangers posed by the oil cartel to national security and economic development, and other prevailing sentiments are stated as axiomatic truths.
 They are repeated in capsulized context as the current background facts of the present petition.

-The empirical existence of this deplorable situation was precisely the reason why Congress enacted the Oil Deregulation Law.
+The empirical existence of this deplorable situation was precisely the reason why Congress enacted the oil deregulation law.
 The evils arising from conspiratorial acts of monopoly are recognized as clear and present.
 But the enumeration of the evils by our Tatad decision was not for the purpose of justifying continued government control, especially price control.
 The objective was, rather, the opposite.
 The evils were emphasized to show the need for free competition in a deregulated industry.
 And to be sure, the measures to address these evils are for Congress to determine, but they have to meet the test of constitutional validity.